cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ~~~

 Clients store `blind` locally, and sends `blindedElement` to the server for evaluation.
-Upon receipt, servers processs `blindedElement` using the `Evaluate` function described
+Upon receipt, servers process `blindedElement` using the `Evaluate` function described
 below.

 ~~~